andreasprlic/proteinfeatureview/README.md

 # How to get started?

-Take a look at minimal.html for a most basic setup
+Take a look at [minimal.html](minimal.html) for hot to create a basic setup